Joseph-François Hertel de la Fresnière

 He participated in numerous expeditions against the Iroquois, and assisted in the construction of Fort Frontenac.
 He was briefly imprisoned by French authorities on allegations of illegal fur trade in 1678.

-Upon the outbreak of King William's War in 1689, he was chosen by Governor Frontenac to lead an expedition in 1690 that successfully raided Salmon Falls on the Maine-New Hampshire border, and then contributed to the successful destruction of a settlement on Falmouth Neck (site of present-day Portland, Maine).
+Upon the outbreak of King William's War in 1689, he was chosen by Governor Frontenac to lead an expedition in 1690 that successfully raided Salmon Falls on the Maine-New Hampshire border, and then contributed to the massacre and destruction of a settlement on Falmouth Neck (site of present-day Portland, Maine).
 Upon his return to Canada, he participated in the defense of Quebec when it was attacked by New England colonists under Sir William Phips.

+Personal life

 He married Marguerite de Thavenet on September 22, 1664, and had 15 children.
 Some of his sons, most famously Jean-Baptiste Hertel de Rouville, followed him into military service, and the name Hertel became notorious in the English colonies because of their exploits.
 In 1716, after many years of requests by New France's governors on his behalf, he was elevated to local nobility.

 One of Hertel's sisters was Marguerite (b.
-August 26, 1649), who married Jean Crevier de Saint-François, in 1663.
+26 August 1649), who married Jean Crevier de Saint-François, in 1663.